Lefty (protein): Function

 A simplified depiction of the gradients of nodal and lefty in the mouse embryo.

 Lefty proteins function as an antagonist of the Nodal Signaling pathway.
 Nodal is another signaling protein which is responsible for gastrulation, left-right patterning and induction of the primitive node.
 As NODAL protein diffuse through an embryo, it triggers Nodal Signaling within tissues with the required receptors and coreceptors.
 Activated nodal signaling leads to the transcription of the lefty gene.
 The protein is then expressed, proteolytically cleaved, and finally secreted.
 Secreted lefty binds to EGF-CFC proteins like one-eyed pinhead in zebrafish keeping the essential cofactor from associating with NODAL/ Activin-like receptor complex.
 This will effectually block Nodal Signaling.
 During induction of the primitive streak, lefty confines Nodal activity to the posterior end of the embryo, establishing a posterior signaling center and inducing the formation of the primitive streak and mesoderm.
 (See Nodal Signaling or TGF beta signaling pathway for more information on the nodal signaling pathway.)

 There are many differences between the left and right sides, including heart and lung positioning.
 Mutations in these genes cause incorrect positioning of these organs (e.g., situs inversus), or in the case of constitutively inactive lefty, the embryo becomes entirely mesoderm and fails to pattern or develop.
 During vertebrate development, lefty proteins regulate left-right asymmetry by controlling the spatiotemporal influence of the NODAL protein.
 Lefty1 in the ventral midline prevents the Cerberus (paracrine factor or "Caronte") signal from passing to the right side of the embryo.
 This spatiotemporal control is achieved by using two sources of excreted lefty.
 While lefty is produced in response to activated nodal signaling, it is also produced and secreted in the anterior visceral endoderm (AVE).
 The balance of lefty from the AVE and from Nodal Signaling results in the patterning of the embryo and left-right asymmetry.

 Clinical significance

 Proper functioning of Lefty is crucial to the proper development of the heart, lungs, spleen, and liver.
-Mutations in Lefty, called Lefty-A, are associated with left-right patterning defects.
-This mutation may cause congenital heart defects due to malformation, interrupted inferior vena cava, and lack of lung asymmetry (left pulmonary isomerism).
+Mutations in Lefty2 have been associated with left-right patterning defects and in particular a condition called heterotaxy.
+This is associated with congenital heart defects due to malformation, interrupted inferior vena cava, and lack of lung asymmetry (left pulmonary isomerism).
 Lefty2 may play a role in endometrial bleeding.